llahti/CarND-Advanced-Lane-Lines/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+This document is a writeup / readme document for **Udacity Advanced Lane Finding** project submission.
+In this document i will address rubic points as defined in [Rubric](https://review.udacity.com/#!/rubrics/571/view) Note that this document also contains additional explanations.

-### Video Analysis
+## Video Analysis

 Before going deeper into the technical detail of the project i will first analyze given three videos to get general understanding of the difficulty of project.

 In this section i give brief summary and analysis of three given videos.

-#### 1. 'project_video.mp4'
+### 1. 'project_video.mp4'

 This video is mandatory to meet project specification.